-The Fujinon 14mm f2.8 is one of Fujifilms oldest (of the modern) lenses, it’s slow and noisy with a stepping motor focus system, but optics are everything and this 14mm captures some incredible images for both landscape photographers or those just looking to have a little fun with an ultra-wide.
+The Fujinon 14mm f2.8 is one of Fujifilm’s oldest (and most modern) lenses.
+It’s slow and noisy, with a stepping motor focus system, but optics are everything, and this 14mm captures some incredible images for landscape photographers or those just looking to have a little fun with an ultra-wide.

 Fujinon 14mm Stats